baetyl/baetyl/docs/guides/Message-synchronize-with-iothub-through-remote-module.md

 ## Message Synchronize via Baetyl-Remote-MQTT module

-Configuration file location for the Baetyl main program is: `var/db/baetyl/application.yml`.

-The configuration of Baetyl Master are as follows:
+The application configuration in `var/db/baetyl/application.yml` are as follows:

 ```yaml
 version: v0